emberjs/rfcs/text/0938-strict-es-module-support.md

 By making this feature explicitly visible in the code, we allow early adopters to choose *not* to use it at whatever point they're ready for that, rather than continuing to make this behavior invisible.

 This feature is explicitly not designed to be a well-rationalized primitive.
 Instead, it's a way to segregate all *existing* behavior behind an abstraction barrier.
 The meaning of `EMBER_COMPAT_MODULES` is "whatever set of ES modules the old implementation provided".
 For example, the module names in the output are a lossy transformation of the true NPM package structure, because the classic build forces all packages into one flat namespace.
-If we were trying to design a shiny new feature, we would not keep that mistake.
+If we were trying to design a shiny new feature, we would not keep that design choice.
 But this is not a shiny new feature, it's a box to put the old behavior inside, so that existing code has a migration path.

 ### New Feature: Static Resolver